ciscoheat/dataclass/README.md

 final name : Option<String>;
 ```

-To avoid the null check completely, specify a default value for the field.
+To avoid the null check completely, specify a default value for the field, as in the example below.
 Just remember that the default value will **not** be tested against any validators, since it creates issues with inheritance and error handling.

 ```haxe
 @:validate(_.length > 1)